kenayagi/docker-odoo/README.md

 # Unofficial Odoo 10 for Docker

 This is a dockerized Odoo 10 setup.
-It's based on OCA/OCB with Italian localization and some other useful addons.

 It needs an external container for DB and some mapped folders for persistent data.

-Firstly create the odoo.conf file containing your Odoo settings:
+You can customize the odoo.conf file containing your Odoo settings:

 ```
 [options]
 admin_passwd = MyOdooDBAdminSuperSecretPassword
-proxy_mode = True
-addons_path = /opt/odoo/core/addons,/opt/odoo/extra/...

 ```